 What is employee turnover?

-Employee turnover is the number of employees that leave your organisation in a given period, such as a year.
-Your employee turnover rate is this number expressed as a percentage.
-It’s a valuable statistic that informs the vacancies you need to fill and the responsibilities other employees have to handle while you recruit a new replacement for the role.
-Turnover, typically, does not include internal transfers and promotions in its calculations.
+Turnover can often be a valuable statistic that informs the vacancies you need to fill and the responsibilities other employees have to handle while you recruit a new replacement for the role.
+Turnover does not usually include internal transfers and promotions.

 Employees may leave an organisation for a variety of reasons.
-Typically, employees resign so that they can accept a better job offer that allows them to pursue their career ambitions.
+Employees might resign so that they can accept a better job offer that allows them to pursue their career ambitions.
 Some may seek a new challenge or even a complete change in their career path.
-Even the most committed employees may desire a different direction.
-The tough decision helps them pursue personal and professional goals alike.
-Understanding why employees leave their jobs can help you avoid unnecessary turnover .

-- Involuntary turnover.
-This occurs when you terminate an employment contract before it expires.
-You may ask an employee to leave your organisation due to poor performance, misconduct or market induced layoffs.
+- Involuntary turnover: this occurs when you terminate an employment contract before it expires.
+You may ask an employee to leave your organisation due to poor performance, misconduct or market-induced layoffs.

-When an organisation loses a worker, the cost of hiring and training a replacement can be expensive.
-Your recruitment team will need to allocate a considerable budget to identify the right candidate for the role.
 The costs of advertising, interviewing and screening potential candidates can add up.
-For each recruit you hire, you will also need to account for the time they will need to adjust to the new position.
+For each person you hire, you may also need to account for the time they might need to adjust to the new position.
 Other employees may need to take time out from their own duties to train them.
-This loss in productivity influences your overall profitability.

 Overtime costs

-A healthy turnover rate is important because it allows your employees to concentrate on their own workload.
-When a turnover increases, other employees will have to take over their projects until a replacement arrives.
 This can incur overtime expenses as your employees try to manage the additional workload.
 The sudden change in responsibilities may also impact the quality of their work.

 Impacts morale

-When a valued team member leaves, it’s only natural for your employees to miss them.
-If this is a regular occurrence, employees will begin to feel the burden of the extra workload.
+When a valued team member leaves, employees could begin to feel the burden of the extra workload.
 The stress can impact their motivation and the productivity of your business.
-A high turnover rate can also damage the reputation of an organisation.
-Highly skilled professionals may avoid applying for jobs with your company and your public image may suffer too.

 Average employee turnover rates